vrama91/cider-matlab/README.md

 Data
 --------------------

-1. PASCAL-50S dataset, as well as the pascal reference sentences used in the paper can be found in "data" folder.
+1. PASCAL-50S dataset, as well as the pascal reference sentences can be found in "data" folder.
 2. cache_pascal accessible from the project page contains the preprocessed files for references and candidates from the paper.
 Rename the cache_pascal as "cache" in the top level of the project to use the files for evaluation.

 Paralellization